 It can be especially frustrating to have an injury that someone else caused.
 When that’s the case, you may be able to get monetary compensation for those damages from the person who injured you.
 By filing a personal injury lawsuit, you could sue the person who hurt you.
 If you win, the court will compel that person to pay you for economic charges like your short- and long-term medical care and your lost wages, as well as non-economic damages such as your pain and suffering.

-Each state has different personal injury laws, however, so be sure you’re following the guidelines that Utah sets out.
+Each state has different personal injury laws.
+From Salt Lake City to Saint George, be sure you’re following the guidelines that Utah sets out.
 While you may want to go it alone, meeting with an attorney in your area can be a reassuring place to start the process.

 Personal injury lawsuits are the name for the lawsuit you file when you’ve been physically or mentally injured by someone else; damage to personal property is excluded.
 Many circumstances that lead to personal injury could be the basis of a personal injury claim, from intentional acts like assaults and batteries to accidental injuries like negligent or strict liability-based injuries.